 Attention graduating seniors: Successful applicants must hand in a certificate of enrollment for the internship period to ensure student status in Germany or enroll at the Free University as program students (information about the enrollment process will be provided to successful candidates).

-The successful applicant will receive compensation of approximately EUR 1,800 per month from the German Bundestag.
+The successful applicant will receive a monthly stipend from the German Bundestag.
 Subsidized health insurance is available through DAAD for a monthly fee.
 DAAD can help the interns to obtain housing in Berlin and make contacts with fellow international interns and German students.
 Travel expenses are the intern’s responsibility.

 The application deadline is September 15, 2019 for internships in 2020.